BREATHE is a collaboration process designed for teams wishing to utilise diversity and target innovation more effectively.

 Basingstoke and Deane is a borough in the south of the UK.
 The incumbent council is conducting a large project to define a 30+ year vision for the entire area, to include infrastructure, work, sustainability, transport and culture titled ‘Horizon 2050′.
 The project seeks to collaborate with residents and business owners as well as a range of private and public sector representatives and create a genuinely crowdsourced vision.
 BREATHE was used to bring a mixed stakeholder group around idea generation that involved 50+ residents, business owners and council staff in a single session.
 The group effortlessly devised seven strategies for holistically reinventing their area with high priority threaded through the ideas relating to sustainability and new technologies.
 The group was comprised of a wide range of age groups and industrial specialisms and BREATHE was incredibly effective at navigating straight through usual barriers these differences often create resulting in high engagement, positivity and detailed output.

 BREATHE was created by Tim Hole – a specialist in performance development.
 Tim has spent 20 years developing award winning talent for the creative industries including personnel and teams from music, advertising, branding, technology, film, television, architecture and fashion.
 His work focussed on gender parity, diversity and non-hierarchical management systems led to the creation of BREATHE.
-He is also the Founder of Cicero Coaching and is a Creative Leadership Consultant for Utopia.
+He is also the Founder of Cicero Coaching, Creative Leadership Consultant for Utopia and Associate Coach/Facilitator for The Hobbs Consultancy.

 Connect with him directly here.